 At anytime you can check which versions you have installed by running:

 This will display something resembling the following:

-The entry in green, with an arrow on the left is the current version in use.
-Below the green and blue list, there is a list of available aliases.
+The entry in green, with an arrow on the left, is the current version in use.
+Below the green and blue list, there’s a list of available aliases.
 If you now execute:

 nvm use node nvm ls

 You can also check what is the current version in use with the command: